Young people taking part in the study.

 COSMO is a collaboration between the Sutton Trust, the UCL Centre for Education Policy and Equalising Opportunities (CEPEO) and the Centre for Longitudinal Studies, with fieldwork led by Kantar Public.

-The first phase of the study will conduct two annual waves of data collection from a sample of 12,000 young people in Year 11 (15 and 16 year olds) in the academic year 2020-21 across England.
-This group is at a crucial stage in their education, making significant choices this summer on their future pathways, after two school years of unprecedented disruption and cancelled GCSE exams.
-The study will disproportionately sample young people from disadvantaged, ethnic minority and other hard-to-reach groups to ensure it reflects the full range of experiences of the pandemic.
+The first phase of the study is conducting two annual waves of data collection from a sample of 13,000 young people in Year 11 (15 and 16 year olds) in the academic year 2020-21 across England.
+This group was at a crucial stage in their education at the height of the pandemic, after two school years of unprecedented disruption and cancelled GCSE exams.
+The study has disproportionately sampled young people from disadvantaged and ethnic minority backgrounds to ensure it reflects the full range of experiences of the pandemic.

-Fieldwork will begin in autumn 2021, surveying these young people, along with their parents and schools.
-The first findings from the study will be published in early 2022, with data from the study made available as a resource for researchers in the UK and worldwide.
+The first findings from the study will be published in October 2022, with data from the study made available on the UK Data Service as a resource for researchers in the UK and worldwide.

 The first two years of the study is funded with a grant of £4.6m from UK Research and Innovation (UKRI), along with the Economic and Social Research Council.
 The study team is led by Dr Jake Anders, with Professor Lindsey Macmillan and Dr Gill Wyness (UCL CEPEO), Professors Lisa Calderwood and Alissa Goodman and Dr Praveetha Patalay (UCL CLS), along with Carl Cullinane (Sutton Trust).